 Secure your Authy – it has the default feature to recover your 2fa codes, it is a security breach and a funnel for hackers to leap in.
 They can send you via SMS (your codes)and recovery of your codes is easy via sim swap.

-It is upto your discretion – write your codes on paper, use author and use google voice number here via settings.
+It is up to your discretion – write your codes on paper, use the author, and use google voice number here via settings.
 Detach your trusted devices.

 Securing your sacred allies

 Go to security in your Google Account dashboard, where you can click on the 2-step verification under the sign-in program, you can opt your phone number there and once the 2-factor authorization has been added, a backup option pops in.